- BSc Programme

 SSE Riga maintains the right to reject applicants that do not match the criteria mentioned in the requirements for admission.

 SSE Riga has an official cooperation with real estate agency GlobalHome.
 The agency is run by graduates of SSE Riga and will help you to find the best place where to live in Riga during your studies taking into account best match for location/price/living conditions.
 More information is available here: globalhome.lv.

-3) For how long time do you need the apartment?
+3. For how long time (till which date) do you need the housing?